-The Picnic Train is our brand name for steam train tours to exciting country destinations within a few hours of Sydney.
-Our goal is to provide a full steam train experience in traditional open-windowed period carriages — hauled by steam power only.
+The Picnic Train is our brand name for heritage train tours to exciting country destinations within a few hours of Sydney.
+Where we can, we will provide a full steam train experience in traditional open-windowed period carriages — hauled by steam power only.

 In May 2016, we ran the first Highlands Picnic Train to Robertson in the NSW Southern Highlands.
 Getting a bit more adventurous, on 20th August 2016 we ran The Picnic Train to Hawkesbury River and Gosford as part of the Northern Steam Spectacular, where two steam train ran side-by-side for much of the way!

 With steam locomotive 5917 reaching the end of its tyre life, use was limited to a few Kiama Picnic Trains at the end of 2016 and a very special Hunter Valley parallel run with heritage diesel-electric locomotive 4204, hauling The Blue Zephyr train.

 While 5917 was having new tyres fixed to the wheels, we continue to run heritage diesel-electric tours utilising The Blue Zephyr train set — such as our Australia Day tour to Kiama, Day tours to Orange and the first train to return to Rylstone during Easter 2018.

 Steam locomotive 5917 is expected to be back hauling Picnic Trains in May 2019, while we also work at having former broad gauge Victorian Railways R766 active on the NSW standard gauge.

 We are currently running a fund-raiser for the all-important radio allowing R766 to run on the train networks.
 Please visit the R766 Restoration link to make a donation.

 The tours are operated by Sydney Rail Services.
 Any earnings from our trains are put back into the ongoing care and maintenance of the locomotives and carriages.

 The Picnic Train is proudly operated by Sydney Rail Services.